AjisaMuthayilAli/Space-X-Falcon-9-First-Stage-Landing-Prediction/README.md

 Lab 5_EDA_Data Visualisation: performed exploratory Data Analysis and Feature Engineering using Pandas and Matplotlib.\n Lab 6_LaunchSite Analysis using Folium: performed interactive visual analytics using Folium.
 In this lab marked all launch sites on a map, marked the success/failed launches for each site on the map and calculate the distances between a launch site to its proximities to find some geographical patterns about launch sites.\n
 Lab 7_Dashboard an interactive app using Plotly Dash: In this lab, a Plotly Dash application was built for users to perform interactive visual analytics on SpaceX launch data in real-time.\n
-Lab 8: In this lab, a machine learning pipeline was created to predict if the first stage will land given the data from the preceding labs.\n
+Lab 8: In this lab, a machine learning pipeline was created to predict if the first stage will land given the data from the preceding labs.